lambdaclass/concrete/ROADMAP.md

     boundary rules, capability/trust labels, source spans, and reproducible output.
 Blocked on the FFI language surface (#8) — not built before #8 is settled; implemented against it then, with an `examples/ffi_glue/` + gate.
-10. Define language-visible build profiles: debug/release, assertions, runtime checks, optimization assumptions, and proof/audit compatibility.

-    **Governing principle (decided): a build profile is a policy bundle, never an arithmetic mode.** Profiles select check *enforcement*, diagnostics, optimization assumptions, evidence floors, and reporting — they MUST NOT change what a source program *means*.
-A reviewer must never need to know the build mode to know whether `a + b` wraps.
-(No Rust-style debug-trap / release-wrap split — that breaks the audit thesis.)

-    Arithmetic semantics are therefore profile-invariant and already decided in `docs/ARITHMETIC_POLICY.md` (§14 Commitments): ordinary `+ - *` are checked/trapping in every profile; intentional modular arithmetic is the explicit `wrapping_*`; intentional clamping is the explicit `saturating_*`;
-    div/mod-by-zero and over-width shifts trap.
-The arithmetic-lowering rollout is the staged sequence in ARITHMETIC_POLICY.md §13.

-    Implementation status: the arithmetic semantics core is landed.
-Ordinary integer `+ - * / % << >>` and unary `-` are checked/trapping; intentional
-    modular arithmetic is explicit `wrapping_*`; intentional clamping is explicit `saturating_*`; float→int `as` is a checked conversion (NaN/inf/out-of-range abort; in-range truncates toward zero).
-The remaining #10 work is reporting and proof/audit wiring, not source meaning.
-Build history:
-      - Stage 1: [DONE — 2026-06-24; Concrete/Profile.lean, `--profile` +
-        `[profile]` + `--report profile` in Main.lean,
-        scripts/tests/check_build_profiles.sh (make test-build-profiles + CI
-        step)] profile *mechanism* only — a `--profile` CLI flag + `[profile]` in Concrete.toml (precedence CLI > manifest > default=debug) + a
-        `--report profile` that makes the active profile, its selection source, and the policy bundle visible.
-At the time of this stage, the arithmetic line was profile-invariant and explicitly disclosed the then-current wrapping-lowering gap.
-No codegen/semantic change.
-      - Stage 2.1: [DONE — 2026-06-24; BinOp.wrappingAdd/Sub/Mul + intrinsics in
-        Intrinsic/Check/Elab + plain-LLVM lowering in EmitSSA + signed/unsigned
-        interp wrap; scripts/tests/check_wrapping_arith.sh] explicit `wrapping_*`
-        — the visible spelling for intentional modular arithmetic.
-Behavior- preserving (plain add/sub/mul); the prerequisite escape hatch before the flip.
-      - Stage 2.2: [DONE — 2026-06-24; BinOp.saturatingAdd/Sub →
-        `llvm.{s,u}{add,sub}.sat.iW` (single-value intrinsics, statically
-        declared) + interp clamp; scripts/tests/check_saturating_arith.sh]
-        `saturating_add`/`saturating_sub` — explicit clamping.
-Used the simple `.sat` intrinsic path (no overflow-struct infra needed).
-      - Stage 2.2b: [DONE — 2026-06-24; BinOp.saturatingMul → raw
-        `*.with.overflow` ({iW,i1} + extractvalue) + sign-aware clamp `select` in
-        EmitSSA + interp clamp; gate extended] `saturating_mul`.
-This BUILT the shared overflow infrastructure (struct-returning intrinsic via raw IR + extractvalue; LLVM auto-declares) and validated it interp==compiled.
-      - Stage 2.3a: [DONE — 2026-06-24] checked `+` LANDED green.
-Ordinary `+`
-        traps on overflow (compiled SIGABRT, interp errors); codegen = per-type `internal` helper fns (`*.with.overflow`+`condBr`→abort in the module header; `+` is a single-value `call`, no mid-expr block split; blast radius is user `+` only — internal index/offset uses GEP); interp = `checkedToType`.
-The ~127-failure "blast" was a CASCADE from a SINGLE root
-        cause: SHA-256's intentional mod-2^32 additions (`std/src/sha256.con`)
-        aborting the std test binary.
-Migrated those to `wrapping_add` (the correct explicit spelling — SHA-256 IS modular) and everything went green: std 265/0, fast suite 1576/0, golden 54/0.
-The check did its job — it found real intentional-wrap that was relying on silence.
-Gated by `scripts/tests/check_checked_arith.sh` (incl. a modular-wrap regression).
-      - Stage 2.3b/c: [DONE — 2026-06-24] checked `-` and `*` LANDED green.
-Same
-        per-op helper + interp `checkedToType` mechanism.
-Migrations (all genuine intentional-modular, → `wrapping_mul`): `hash.con` FNV-1a + Fibonacci/
-        splitmix multiplicative hashing, and `tests/programs/test_generic_fnptr_map`
-        (inline multiplicative hash). `-` needed no migration.
-All `+ - *` now
-        checked; PREDICTABLE_BOUNDARIES.md updated (overflow: silent-wrap → trap). std 265/0, fast 1576/0, golden 54/0; gate `check_checked_arith.sh` covers
-        all three.
-      - Stage 2.4/2.5: [DONE — 2026-06-24] div/mod-by-zero and over-width shift now
-        ABORT (were UB: SIGFPE / poison) via per-type `@__cc_{sdiv,udiv,srem,urem}` and `@__cc_{shl,ashr,lshr}` helpers (signed div also checks MIN/-1); interp traps to match.
-So ALL integer arithmetic UB is now a defined abort.
-Gate extended (10/0).
-      - Stage 2.x soundness fixes: [DONE — 2026-06-24] closed three holes the flip
-        opened: (a) `SSACleanup.foldBinOpConst` folded overflowing constants
-        (wrap) instead of leaving them for the checked helper — now folds only when `fitsType`; (b) the `mul → shl` strength reduction silently dropped the overflow trap (shift helper checks only the amount) — removed; (c) `binOpToPBinOp` modeled checked `u32 +` as `addw 32` (wrap) — moved that mapping to `.wrappingAdd`, so `wrapping_add@u32` is the provable mod-2³² operator and checked `+` extracts to mathematical `add`.
-SHA-256 example migrated to `wrapping_add` (6 proofs still verify; oracle 200/0).
-      - Stage 2.6 reports/audit classification: [DONE — 2026-06-26]
-        `--report arithmetic` classifies every site as proved / runtime-checked / explicit-wrapping / explicit-saturating (ARITHMETIC_POLICY §3.2/§9.1);
-        `proved` is 0 until overflow proofs land.
-Gate `scripts/tests/check_report_arithmetic.sh`. **#10 is now complete.**
-      - H2 float→int cast overflow: [DONE — 2026-06-26; checked helpers +
-        `scripts/tests/check_float_cast.sh`] `f as iN/uN` aborts on NaN, ±inf, or out-of-range and truncates toward zero in range.
-The gate is compiled-only until float literals run in the interpreter; upgrade to interp-vs-compiled once float interp lands.

-    End-state model (the destination, profile-INVARIANT):
-      - `a + b` → checked: overflow is a bug, in every profile.
-      - `wrapping_add(a, b)` → modular (DONE, Stage 2.1).
-      - `saturating_add(a, b)` → clamping (DONE, Stage 2.2/2.2b).
-    Profiles choose only how the checked guarantee is *enforced/reported*, never its meaning — the per-profile enforcement matrix (Safe runtime-checks, Release proof-omits-or-checks-never-wraps, Provable/high-integrity
-    rejects-unproved) and the per-site audit classification (proved / runtime-checked / explicit-wrapping / explicit-saturating) are specified in ARITHMETIC_POLICY.md §3.1–§3.2.

-    Still-missing deliverables for "done":
-      - `--report arithmetic` (per-function mode + op counts; ARITHMETIC_POLICY
-        §9.1) and the §3.2 per-site classification in `--report effects`: every arithmetic site must be classified as `proved`, `runtime-checked`, `explicit-wrapping`, or `explicit-saturating`;
-      - `#[overflow_checked]` obligation generation wired to the checked default (§13 step 11), so audit distinguishes proved-no-overflow from runtime-checked;
-      - keep `scripts/tests/check_arith_redteam.sh` and
-        `scripts/tests/check_float_cast.sh` in the CI gate set as the regression floor for arithmetic semantics; do not rely on `run_tests.sh` alone.
-11. **DONE / PERMANENT DECISION (2026-06-23).** State the
-    macro/metaprogramming stance: **no language macros**.
-Concrete
-    does not admit hygienic macros, proc macros, syntax macros, derive helpers, compile-time code generation, or arbitrary `comptime` evaluation in the language.
-Repetition is handled by ordinary functions, generics, explicit stdlib APIs, or external build-time generators whose generated files are audited as ordinary source.
-This is a permanent auditability decision, not a missing v1 convenience feature.
-Locked by `docs/MACRO_STANCE.md` and `scripts/tests/check_no_macros.sh`, which rejects macro declarations, bang
-    invocations, and derive-like attributes so macro-shaped proposals do not re-enter as "derive" or "helper" exceptions.
-    DECIDED (2026-06-23): `docs/MACRO_STANCE.md` records the permanent non-goal (no `macro`/`macro_rules`, proc/syntax macros, `foo!()`, `#[derive]`, or in-language comptime generation); repetition uses functions/generics/explicit
-    stdlib APIs/external generators (output audited as ordinary source).
-Pinned by `scripts/tests/check_no_macros.sh` (Makefile `test-no-macros` + CI): macro
-    definition, bang invocation, and `#[derive(...)]` all stay clean parse errors.
 12. Define handle-relative filesystem APIs as the preferred capability shape: directory/file handles are capabilities; privileged code should operate relative to opened handles rather than repeated ambient path lookup.
 The design must address TOCTOU risks, path normalization, symlinks, temp files, and byte-preserving OS boundary behavior.
-13. Add ignored-result diagnostics for fallible APIs: discarding `Result`, `Option`, or runtime-check results is a warning/error unless explicitly acknowledged with `_ = ...`, `ignore(...)`, or a policy-approved pattern.
 14. Track accumulating error sets for `Result`-heavy code, without adopting row effects.
 V1 is report-only: `concrete audit --report error-sets` and `concrete inspect --error-sets --json` over existing enum-returning